luislago/GoogleBooksDownloadwrapper/README.md

 GoogleBooksDownloadwrapper
 ==========================

 A ruby wrapper to use with GoogleBooksDownloader.jar.
-It downloads a book I choose and creates a .zip file with the pages.
+It downloads the pages of a book I choose from Google Books as .jpg and creates a .zip file with the pages.